 Visa or MasterCard?

+What's the difference between a MasterCard and a Visa credit card?
+Not much.
 Visa and MasterCard are both payment systems, not credit cards in themselves.
-They rely on providers to issue credit cards using their system.

 There are no significant differences between them.
 MasterCard and Visa are the names of the global companies who manage credit cards.
 They can both be used around the world.